 Run by experienced hikers making products inspired by past failures of mainstream gear manufacturers, these hyper specific brands use the aforementioned platforms and community hub retailers like Garage Grown Gear to sell limited-edition and custom items made to the unique specs of highly discerning customers.
-The gear is perfectly minimal at best, crude yet functional at worst.
+The ultralight camping gear is perfectly minimal at best, crude yet functional at worst.
 But always being tweaked, iterated, and improved by personal R&D and community feedback.
 Success is the shared goal, whether on a thru-hike or with a new design.

 A select few companies have evolved beyond the core cottage industry, now existing proudly on the periphery of mainstream outdoor culture.
 Arguably the most prominent of this class of lightweight and ultralight backpacking gear makers is Hyperlite Mountain Gear, manufacturer of very lightweight backpacks, shelters, and accessories—made almost exclusively of Dyneema (formerly known as Cuben fiber), the exalted material of choice in the UL community.